Ongoing, CCF is seeking donations to meet the greatest needs in the community. Click What you can do to learn more.

 - Donor advised grants will be paid weekly.

 - Other grants and scholarships will be paid promptly.

 - Gifts by check or stock will be acknowledged by mail weekly.
 Gifts online will be acknowledged automatically by email.

-- Nonprofit organizations, please check the website monthly for information on additional funding available.
+- Nonprofit organizations and students, please check the website monthly for information on additional funding available.

 - As always, we are available to help donors design your charitable legacy and support your favorite causes.
-Contact Cameron Sims Cameron@CumberlandCF.Org or Mary Holmes Mary@CumberlandCF.Org for assistance.
+Contact Cameron Sims Cameron@CumberlandCF.Org for assistance.